 - Bike rentals (for use on the boardwalk)

-Amenities: This beach also has public restrooms and showers near the Central Beach Lifeguard Tower, as well as fire rings and beach volleyball courts.
-Lifeguards are on duty here year-round from 9:00 a.m. to sunset.
+Amenities: This beach has public restrooms and showers near the Central Beach Lifeguard Tower, as well as fire rings and beach volleyball courts.
+Lifeguards are on duty here year-round from 9 a.m. to sunset.

 A limited amount of beach wheelchairs are available at the Central Beach Lifeguard Tower.

-The Hotel Del Coronado has an area called Del Beach where visitors can rent chairs and cabanettes and enjoy food and drink service to the sand.
-One need not be a guest of the hotel to enjoy these, but it is on a first-come, first-serve basis.
+The Hotel del Coronado has an area close to the resort called Del Beach where visitors can rent chairs and cabanettes and enjoy food and drink service to the sand.
+One need not be a guest of the hotel to enjoy these, but availability of rentals is on a first-come, first-serve basis.
+They will also set up chairs closer to the shoreline.

-Parking: Free street (and often scarce) Coronado beach parking is available along nearby Ocean Boulevard.
+Parking: Free street (and often scarce) parking is available along nearby Ocean Boulevard.
 There are also two accessible parking spaces.
+You can also pay the self-park or valet park at Hotel del Coronado.

 - Frisbee, ball and other dog-friendly games